UbuntuNerds/bashscripts-cyber/README.md

 The codes are simple
-Just have a terminal handy
-there is a instruction wiki
 Happy scripting
-all bash scripts have been tested on a cyberpatriot image
+*all bash scripts have been tested on a cyberpatriot image